thatPamIAm/check_your_tone/README.md

 ### Installation

+1. Fork this repo
-1. Clone down this repo
+2. Clone down repo
-2. Run `npm install`
+3. Run `npm install`
-3. Push to a different remote location on your own github account
+4. Add your front end code to the `app` directory.